jonrh/rotten-tube/website/readme.md

 This folder contains code for the website.
 The front-end is a single page web app written in [React](https://facebook.github.io/react/).

+There are two versions of the site in two folders: */sources/using_graphql* and */sources/using_rest*.
+The primary difference is the GraphQL version does one query to fetch a graph of all the data needed, minimising round trips.

 ## Notes
 1. Initially we were going to exclusively use *material-ui* for the UI.
 However we discovered it requires a bit more CSS work than we had time for.
 We therefore